 Wouldn’t it be great if you could receive a personal guide to negotiation from an experienced, wise negotiator who is proven to be successful?
-That’s what you’ll get when you listen to this episode.
+You’ll get David Meltzer’s guide to effective negotiation when you listen to this episode.

 David Meltzer is a philosopher, business coach, entrepreneur, and so much more, including an amazing negotiator.
 He grew up poor and thought money would bring him happiness, so he pursued sports (he wanted to be a pro football player), then becoming a doctor, then a legal career.
 When he passed the bar exam he had an opportunity to create a legal advice service online, which is how he became a millionaire.
 His business career has only excelled from there.